Module 0: Setup, orientation and intro

 Step 4: Pick your unique identifier

-Every module creates AWS resources (IAM roles, ECR repos, AgentCore runtimes) that need unique names within the AWS account.
+From Module 2 onward, each module creates AWS resources (IAM roles, S3 buckets, AgentCore runtimes) that need unique names within the AWS account.
 If multiple participants share the same account and use the same default names, you’ll get conflicts.
+(Module 1 runs entirely on your laptop, so it creates nothing.)

 Pick a short identifier now - your initials, a nickname, anything 2-5 characters.
-You’ll use it in every module as your stackName prefix.
+You’ll use it from Module 2 onward as your stackName prefix.

 For example, if your identifier is ed: